elixir-europe/infectious-diseases-toolkit/national-resources/belgium.md

 * [RIZIV-INAMI (Institute for Disease and Disability Insurance)](https://www.riziv.fgov.be/fr/Pages/default.aspx) collects reimbursement data on treatments and diagnostics (e.g., Hep C, HIV).
 This data can be used for epidemiological purposes.

-* The Interministerial Conference (IMC) brings together 9 Ministers of Health and has the final political decision on proposals given by health authorities.
+* The Interministerial Conference (IMC) on Public Health brings together 9 Ministers of Health and has the final political decision on proposals given by health authorities.
 A fragmented public health mandate and policy decision-making process undermines collaborative crisis management and long-term action plans for eradication of infectious diseases [1] [2].

 * The [Health Care Knowledge Centre (KCE)](https://www.kce.fgov.be/en) provides scientific advice on topics related to healthcare.
 Topics are requested by interested stakeholders, such as public authorities or universities.